-21. If the City were to impose additional zoning requirements or prevent this use of the Property in the R-3 zoning district, it would be doing so solely on the basis that the occupants are people with disabilities.
+Ordinance's definition of "family," it must be allowed as of right in all residential districts, the the Property in the R-3 zoning district, it would be doing so solely on the basis that the occupants are people with disabilities.
 Legally, four individuals living together as a single housekeeping unit in each of the proposed condominium units constitute a family like all other families of no more than six unrelated individuals functioning as a single housekeeping unit.
 Preventing those individuals from living in a condominium unit in the R-3 zoning district under Scottsdale's current zoning provisions would, under the majority view of the case law, almost certainly constitute housing discrimination on its face.